Shakib-Uz-Zaman/FilmHaat/replit.md

 ## User Preferences
 I want to emphasize a few key preferences for how the agent should interact with this project:
 - No changes to `config.php` unless explicitly requested: This file is central to the application's external integrations, and I want to maintain strict control over its contents.
-- Prioritize UI/UX consistency: When implementing new features or making modifications, ensure the Netflix-inspired dark theme, color palette, and layout are maintained.
+- Prioritize UI/UX consistency: When implementing new features or making modifications, ensure the dark theme, color palette, and layout are maintained.
 - Focus on performance: Any new features or modifications should consider performance implications, especially regarding data loading and rendering.
 Lazy loading and efficient data handling are crucial.
 - Detailed explanations for complex changes: If a proposed change involves significant architectural modifications or new design patterns, please provide a detailed explanation of the rationale and impact before implementation.
 - Iterative development: I prefer a step-by-step approach for larger features, allowing for review and feedback at each stage.